 Originally known as the Sunnyside School District when it was established in September 1876, a one-room schoolhouse operated at SW27-11-5E in the Rural Municipality of Springfield.
-To handle a larger number of student and reduce their travel time, this second one-classroom school was opened by the spring term of 1916 and unofficially designated with a “B” letter designation.
+To handle a larger number of student and reduce their travel time, this second one-classroom school was opened by the fall 1915.
+This school was initially referred to as the “north school” or “No. 2” until standardized with the unofficially designated with a B letter.
 It was renamed the Oakbank School District in January 1954.
-This site closed in the summer of 1963, with classes returning to the district’s remaining “A” school.
+This site closed in the summer of 1963, with classes returning to the district’s remaining A school.
 The catchment area then became part of the Oakbank Consolidated School District No. 2426.

 School division half-yearly attendance reports (E 0757), Archives of Manitoba.

-Manitoba School Records Collection, Sunnyside School District No. 40 Daily Registers, GR9480, Archives of Manitoba.
+Manitoba School Records Collection, Sunnyside School District No. 40 - Daily Registers, GR9480, Archives of Manitoba.

-Manitoba School Records Collection, Oakbank School District No. 40 Daily Registers, GR9480, Archives of Manitoba.
+Manitoba School Records Collection, Oakbank School District No. 40 - Daily Registers, GR9480, Archives of Manitoba.

 [School Division maps - The Transcona Springfield School Division No. 12], Archives of Manitoba.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.